LaraSousa34/LaraSousa34/README.md

 ### Hey!!
 My name is Lara Sousa ♡
 ##
-- 🤖 I’m  Artificial Intelligence engineer and Data Scientist
+- 🤖 I’m  an Artificial Intelligence engineer and Data Scientist
 - 🎓 I got my Bachelor's degree in Faculty os Sciences and Faculty of Engineering of the univeristy of Porto
 - 👷🏼 I'm currently studying Industrial Management and engineering
 - 🎓 Currently in first year of Master's degree in Faculty of Engineering of the univeristy of Porto